MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 Teams supports access to apps during meeting for the following meeting types:

-* Private scheduled meetings
+* Calendar scheduled meetings
-* 1:1 calls
+* One-on-one calls
 * Group calls
-* Meet now
+* Calendar Meet now

 Users can add apps to the meeting using the + option from their Teams.
 Visit the [Teams store](https://go.microsoft.com/fwlink/p/?LinkID=2183121&clcid=0x4009&culture=en-in&country=IN) and explore apps designed specifically for meetings.

 > [!Note]
-> Meetings apps are currently not available for external users or people outside the organization.
+> Meeting apps are currently not available for external users or people outside the organization.

 The following illustration gives you an idea of the meeting app extensibility features: